 KRSP ran 2 learn to cycle programmes consisting of three lessons run over three consecutive days as it promotes better learning.
 A total of 28 children participated in the programme ranging from 3 years up to 11 years of age.
 The programme advertised to the general public and specifically to parents of children with a disability.
 It was run as a mixed ability programme, integrated and this worked very well.
-All but two of the children learned to cycle over the course of the programme with the younger two children learning to move confidently on balance bikes.
+All but two of the children learning to move confidently on balance bikes.
 Feedback from parents was very positive with many amazed at the progression over a short period of time.